 Lincoln becomes an SUV brand in the United States

-Last year, production of the Lincoln MKZ ended, making it the final Lincoln sedan in the company’s portfolio.
+Production of the Lincoln MKZ ended in 2020, making it the final Lincoln sedan in the company’s portfolio.
 With the Lincoln Continental also departing, Ford Motor Company’s luxury brand specializes in SUVs in the United States and will keep it that way for the foreseeable future.

 In an interview with FordAuthority.com, Kumar Galhotra, Ford Vice President and President of the North American region, said that Lincoln does not have foreseeable plans to go back to sedans but added that the luxury segment is important in China and that Lincoln was a growing brand there.